medialab/minet/cookbook/scraping_dsl.md

 Also, if you ever need to read some real examples of scrapers written using the DSL you can check out [this](/ftest/scrapers) folder of the repository.

-Finally, this tutorial is fairly long and I encourage you to bail out as soon as you deem you know enough to fit your use-case.
+Finally, this tutorial is fairly long so I encourage you to bail out as soon as you deem you know enough to fit your use-case.

 ## Summary